 Peter values family and enjoys being part of the school and church communities.
 Peter grew up in a Christian family and has been a Christian for most of his adult life.
 He and his wife are currently members of Everyday Wimbledon church.
 In his spare time Peter enjoys playing cricket and Australian rules football.

-COLIN POWELL (Associate Member)
+COLIN POWELL (Foundation Governor)